-The Elementary Mathematics Curriculum Adoption Committee is composed of highly-qualified teachers, district content specialists, and school administrators, parents, and university mathematics instructors.
+The Elementary English Language Arts Curriculum Adoption Committee is composed of highly-qualified teachers, district content specialists, school administrators, parents, and university English Language Arts instructors.
 To ensure diverse, representational evaluations, the Committee is made up of members from various schools, grade-levels, and backgrounds.
 Each member will personally review all materials submitted for approval.
 The committee will then review all evaluations and submit the final recommendation directly to the Provo City School District Board of Education.
-This multilevel evaluation process, involving numerous people, guarantees to each publisher equity and fairness in the bidding, evaluation, and selection process.
+This multi- level evaluation process, involving numerous people, guarantees to each publisher equity and fairness in the bidding, evaluation, and selection process.